hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 The `pom.xml` will include:
 - The Spring Boot Starter dependency and the Spring Boot Plugin.
 - The JDBC driver dependency according to your specific database.
-This is optional and can be provided at runtime.
 - The HotRod, HotRod LiveSQL, and MyBatis Libraries.
 - The HotRod Generator Plugin.

-For more details on how to configure the Maven dependencies and how to configure the HotRod generator plugin see [Maven Integration](../maven/maven.md).
-In short, the required libraries are:

 The complete `pom.xml` file will look like: